Lucy Graves Taliaferro: Work

 During their time at the University of Chicago, the Taliaferros took ten three-month trips to Central and South America.
 They traveled three times to Panama to study malaria and on other trips they worked on a precipitin test for malaria and tests for other tropical parasites.
 They also brought home various parasite-infected animals for continued study.

 During World War II, the Taliaferros worked with a group seeking to identify antimalarial drugs and performed a comprehensive study of the mechanism of quinine.
 Their research on malaria led to their publication of a review of the role of the lymphoid macrophage system in 1949 and another review on the effects of X-rays on the immune response, that was originally a classified document written for the U.S. Atomic Energy Commission but was published publicly in 1951.
 The U.S. Atomic Energy Commission partly subsidized all of the Taliaferros' future work.

 Following the war, the Taliaferros switched their focus from parasites to antibody formation and lysis.
 They studied the hemolysin response in rabbits, including the effects of whole or partial X-ray radiation of the rabbit on the hemolysin response.
 While their findings of initial suppression of the response following irradiation had been previously well-documented, their discovery of later recovery and even enhancement of the hemolysin response had been unknown.
 They also identified production of antibodies with identical antigen-specificity but different properties, a result which preceded the classification of antibodies into five classes, or isotypes, and various subclasses.

 In addition to her research, Lucy co-taught a parasitology course with William and Frances Coventry, a former classmate from Goucher, and achieved the rank of Assistant Professor.

-Lucy and William Taliaferro retired from the University of Chicago in 1960 and moved to Lemont, IL to continue working at Argonne National Laboratory.
+Lucy and William Taliaferro retired from the University of Chicago in 1960 and moved to Lemont, Illinois to continue working at Argonne National Laboratory.
 Here, they continued their research on the effects of ionizing radiation on the immune response, and in 1964, the Taliaferros co-authored Radiation and Immune Mechanisms.
 They retired from the Argonne National Laboratory in 1969, although they continued to publish papers.